Kong/docs.konghq.com/app/_hub/kong-inc/mocking/index.md

 desc: Provide mock endpoints to test your APIs against your services
 description: |
-  Mock your services.
+  Provide mock endpoints to test your APIs in development against your services.
-  This plugins reads the API specification file loaded from the Kong DB and presents with response extracted from examples provided in the specification.
-Swagger v2 and OpenAPI v3 specifications are supported.
+  The Mocking plugin leverages standards based on the Open API Specification (OAS) for sending out mock responses to APIs.

   Benefits of service mocking with the Kong Mocking plugin:

-  - Conforms to design-first approach since mock responses are within OAS.
+  - Conforms to a design-first approach since mock responses are within OAS.
   - Accelerates development of services and APIs.
   - Promotes parallel development of APIs across distributed teams.
   - Provides an enhanced full lifecycle API development experience with Dev Portal